 7. Is my dog in pain?

-Instead of continuing the animal’s pointless pain, it may be time to consider putting the dog down.
+Instead of continuing the animal’s unnecessary pain, it may be time to consider putting your dog down.

 8. What are the best options for my dog?

 Consider different options, but try to make an unbiased decision.
 Think of your dog first and avoid being selfish.

 If you decide it is time to stop unnecessary suffering, you may wonder how it works.
 A vet performs euthanasia at the vet’s office or your home.
 There also are some home euthanasia services that will come to you.